kaishin/redalemeden.com/content/posts/2016-12-04-units-in-foundation/index.md

 category: programming
 tags:
   - Swift
-  - Swift-3.0
-  - Literate
+  - Foundation
 ---

-*[Assumed Audience](https://www.chriskrycho.com/2018/assumed-audiences.html) --- People interested in the Swift programming language.
-[Literate Programming](http://www.literateprogramming.com/) --- All code snippets below are written in __Swift 3.0__.*
+> [Assumed Audience](https://www.chriskrycho.com/2018/assumed-audiences.html): People interested in the Swift programming language.
+> [Literate Programming](http://www.literateprogramming.com/): All code snippets below are written in Swift 3.0.

 Starting iOS 10 and macOS 10.12, *Foundation* supports units and measurements out of the box, in the form of [(NS)Unit][unit] and [(NS)Measurement][measurement] respectively.